rachel-ford/cit111_ccac/README.md

 Excellent organizational skills with the ability to establish strong relationships with business partners.
 Background in Mircosoft Office, Adobe Web Design, and Autodesk AutoCAD computer applicataions.

-Currently learning how to code anad debug java applications.
+Currently learning how to code and debug java applications.